github/docs/content/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers.md

 ## Using a predefined dev container configuration

-You can choose from a list of predefined configurations to create a dev container configuration for your repository.
-These configurations provide common setups for particular project types, and can help you quickly get started with a configuration that already has the appropriate container options, {% data variables.product.prodname_vscode_shortname %} settings, and {% data variables.product.prodname_vscode_shortname %} extensions that should be installed.
+If you use {% data variables.product.prodname_codespaces %} in {% data variables.product.prodname_vscode %}, or in a web browser, you can create a dev container configuration for your repository by choosing from a list of predefined configurations.
+These configurations provide common setups for particular project types, and can help you quickly get started with a configuration that already has the appropriate container options, {% data variables.product.prodname_vscode %} settings, and {% data variables.product.prodname_vscode %} extensions that should be installed.

 Using a predefined configuration is a great idea if you need some additional extensibility.
 You can also start with a predefined configuration and amend it as needed for your project.
 For more information about the definitions of predefined dev containers, see the [`devcontainers/images`](https://github.com/devcontainers/images/tree/main/src) repository.